publicdocs/uscode/assets/md/titles/usc40/us/usc/t40/stIII/ch113/schIII/m__us_usc_t40_s11331.md

         (1) contain, at a minimum, the provisions of those applicable standards made compulsory and binding by the Director; and

-        (2) are otherwise consistent with policies and guidelines issued under [section 3533 of title 44][/us/usc/t44/s3533].
+        (2) are otherwise consistent with policies and guidelines issued under section 3533 1 of title 44.

     (d) __Requirements Regarding Decisions by Director.—__